haresfaiez/haresfaiez.github.io/_posts/2020-03-21-uglify-js-internals-compressor-overview.md

 ```

-This is the only use of the `Compressor` in UglifyJS.
-Even in the tests, it is considered a part of the minification.
+That is the only use of `Compressor` in UglifyJS.
-It no tests on its own.
+Even in the test harness, `Compressor` is considered a part of the minification.
+It has no tests of its own.

 ## Overview